Greek Basketball League Defensive Player of the Year

-The Greek Basketball League Best Defender, or Greek League Best Defender, is an annual award for the best defensive player of each season of Greece's top-tier level professional basketball club league, the Greek Basketball League (GBL).
+The Greek Basketball League Defensive Player of the Year, or Greek League Defensive Player of the Year, is an annual award for the best defensive player of each season of Greece's top-tier level professional basketball club league, the Greek Basketball League (GBL).

+Nick Calathes (on the right, #33 in green and white) was the Greek League Defensive Player of the Year three times (2016, 2017, 2018).

+Thomas Walkup was the Greek League Defensive Player of the Year three times (2022, 2023 and 2026).